Sourcing local, sustainable, and community-based food is vital to Colgate University’s sustainability efforts.

 Colgate works with several area distributors who specialize in sourcing their products from local farmers and producers.
 This further supports our local economy while allowing us to purchase a wide variety of fresh and local food items.
 The University also serves food sourced from:

-Students who manage the Colgate Community Garden utilize organic farming practices to grow herbs and vegetables to supply Colgate’s dining halls, a campus produce stand, and the local food cupboard.
+Students at the Colgate Community Garden utilize organic farming practices to grow fruits, vegetables, herbs, and flowers to supply Colgate’s dining halls, a campus produce stand, and the local food cupboard.
+During the harvest season, fresh produce is delivered to Frank Dining Hall each week.

 More about the community garden